CliMA/EnsembleKalmanProcesses.jl/docs/src/glossary.md

 | Observation map | ``\mathcal{H}``  | `H` |
 | Prior covariance (unconstrained space) | ``\Gamma_{\theta}``  | `prior_cov` |
 | Prior mean (unconstrained space) | ``m_\theta``  | `prior_mean` |

+!!! note "On batching"
+    When observations or parameters are being batched, then their size (e.g., `N_obs` or `N_par`) will refer to the size of elements of each batch, summed over the batch.
+For example, when calibrating 100 observations of a 15-dimensional output space, but using a minibatching procedure with batch size 5, then `N_obs = 75`.